unixorn/zsh-quickstart-kit/Readme.md

 ### Disabling oh-my-zsh

-If you don't want `zgenom` to load the oh-my-zsh defaults, create `.zsh-quickstart-no-omz` in your home directory.
+If you don't want `zgenom` to load the oh-my-zsh defaults, run `zws-disable-omz-plugins`.

 ## FAQ